Robust and Efficient Penetration-Free Elastodynamics without Barriers: METHOD

 \paragraph{Challenges} Several key challenges may arise within this framework.
 First, efficiently solving the subproblem (\autoref{eq:sub-problem}) remains challenging.
 To ensure large TOI when using the solved search direction, the approximate solution of $\hat{x}^{[k]}$ needs to have small or even no constraint violations.
 Second, the termination of this pipeline relies on the values of $\alpha^{[k]}$ being sufficiently large, which is directly related to the update strategy of the active set $\mathcal C^{[k]}$.
 A conservative strategy (e.g., not updating at all) can easily lead to getting stuck at $\alpha^{[k]}=0$ forever.
 Meanwhile, overly aggressive strategies may result in unnecessarily large active sets, thereby increasing computational cost and system instability (as the constraints are linearized).
 Finally, it is still questionable whether our TOI-based termination criterion is sufficiently strong, i.e., if it ensures the necessary order of convergence to the PDE solution as a time integrator.

 To address these challenges, \S\ref{sec:subproblem} introduces an efficient yet effective solver for \autoref{eq:sub-problem} based on the Augmented Lagrangian formulation.
-Section~\ref{sec:activeset} presents our active set update strategy, and Section~\ref{sec:termination} discusses termination guarantees and our framework’s first-order accuracy.
+Section~\ref{sec:activeset} presents our active set update strategy, and Section~\ref{sec:termination} discusses the highl-level intuition of our framework's finite step termination and first-order time integration accuracy.